toivoh/julia-pattern-dispatch/README.md

 * Dispatches on most specific pattern
 * Warning when addition of a pattern method causes dispatch ambiguity

+Aim
+---
+* Provide a superset of Julia's multiple dispatch, based on pattern matching
+* Generate fast matching code for a given collection of pattern method signatures
+* Allow Julia's optimizations such as type inference to work with pattern dispatch

 Planned/possible features
 ----------------
 * Pattern matching on structs